Overview of the Poem

 The once-great statue was now little more than a shattered fragment of stone, its once-majestic countenance now reduced to a sneer of “cold command,” a remnant of a long-forgotten era.
 The inscription upon the pedestal, once so full of pride and self-assurance, now only spoke of the artless boast that all that remained of Ozymandias’s greatness was the desolate desert and the broken statue.

-In this somber meditation on the brevity of human power and greatness, Shelley reflects on the futility of human ambition and the ultimate power of time to lie low even the most mighty of conquerors.
+In this somber meditation on the brevity of human power and greatness, Shelley reflects on the futility of human ambition and the ultimate power of time to lay low even the most mighty of conquerors.
 Despite the bold declarations of greatness inscribed upon the pedestal of the statue, nothing remains of Ozymandias save for the desolate sands and the shattered fragments of stone.

 The poem serves as a symbolization of the ephemeral character of human aspiration and the transitory essence of human achievement, a formidable symbol that every entity, no matter its magnitude, will ultimately fall prey to the erosion of time.
 Despite the conceit of human desires, the granules of time shall persist in their progression and the edifices of our grandeur shall disintegrate into mere particles of earth.